Sonicskater/word-count-cisco/README.md

  # Coding exercise for Cisco
  #### Devon Hockley - devon.hockley@ucalgary.ca

- Done using kotlin, trying to be idiomatic with a functional/object-oriented hybrid approach with as much immutability as possible.
+ Done using Kotlin, trying to be idiomatic with a functional/object-oriented hybrid approach with as much immutability as possible.

  Creating my own class that would just end up wrapping MutableMap with my own functions is silly in kotlin so I added the desired functionality using static extensions.
+(See https://kotlinlang.org/docs/reference/extensions.html)

- Somewhat over engineered but i found it easier to reason about tests and behaviour with each distinct step of te process being wrapped as its own function.
+ Somewhat over engineered but I found it easier to reason about tests and behaviour with each distinct step of the process being wrapped as its own function.

  I also found it easier to reason about some methods when they are implemented with generics.